tukeJonny/solver/README.md

 s UNSATISFIABLE
 ```

-If given number of literals is wrong, solver prints NumLitsError
+If the given number of literals is wrong, solver prints NumLitsError

 ```
 $ stack run ./examples/test4-invalid.cnf
 solver-exe: NumLitsError {gotLits = 2}
 ```

-If given number of clauses is wrong, solver prints NumClausesError
+If the given number of clauses is wrong, solver prints NumClausesError

 ```
 $ stack run ./examples/test5-invalid.cnf